velartrill/velartrill.github.io/orig/missing-in-action.md

 *"Fuck you!"* Niltar's voice is muffled by a pillow.

 "Wow, really?
-I'm… thank you."
-Shalcas stares up at Livkir, expression full of gratitude.
+I'm… that means so much to me."
+Shalcas stares up at Livkir, eyes full of gratitude.
 "The cliques are usually so hard to get into here."

 "You're helping us get Cas back."
 Niltar sits up, glaring at him.
 "Of course you're our friend now, are you shitting me?"